carlrafting/stewpot/README.md

 └─┐ │ ├┤ │││├─┘│ │ │
 └─┘ ┴ └─┘└┴┘┴  └─┘ ┴

-Serving you a delicious stew of assets!
+Serving you a delicious stew of http/https!
 ```

   ⚠ WARNING: This project is young, under development and is not ready for use yet.